quintonn/QBic/README.md

 1. Login with admin/password

 Or, if on Windows, run the following single line:
-> dotnet new install qbic-dotnet-template && dotnet new qBic -n myProject && cd myProject && start "" "https://localhost:5001" && dotnet run
+> dotnet new -i qbic-dotnet-template && dotnet new qBic -n myProject && cd myProject && start "" "https://localhost:5001" && dotnet run

 # Documentation
 Documentation will be added over the course of time.